Understanding Arthritis and the Benefits of Physical Activity

 » The benefits of physical activity far outweigh the chance of adverse outcomes.

 Follow either the Active Adult or Active Older Adult Guidelines from the Physical Activity Guidelines for Americans.
 See which one meets your personal health goals and matches your abilities.
 Remember, start slowly and pay attention to how your body tolerates activity.
-The most important thing to remember is to find out what works best for you.
+And most importantly, find out what works best for you.

 Types of Exercise: